-DBRS Ratings GmbH (DBRS Morningstar) confirmed its AA (sf) rating of the Series 2018-1 FCT Notes (the Notes) issued by FCT Cars Alliance DFP France (CA France or the Issuer).
+DBRS Ratings Limited (DBRS Morningstar) confirmed its AA (sf) rating on the Series 2018-1 FCT Notes (the Notes) issued by FCT Cars Alliance DFP France (CA France or the Issuer).

-The rating of the Notes addresses the timely payment of interest and the ultimate payment of principal on or before the legal final maturity date.
+The rating on the Notes addresses the timely payment of interest and ultimate payment of principal on or before the legal final maturity date on the payment date in July 2028.

 The confirmation follows an annual review of the transaction and is based on the following analytical considerations: